You may know someone who seems to be able to drink all of the caffeine they want and sleep like a baby each night.

 Chris Kresser, LAc recently made an excellent review of how coffee can be good or bad for you based on whether you are a fast or slow metabolizer of caffeine.
 According to Kresser, slow metabolizers of caffeine may be at higher risk of heart disease, high blood pressure, impaired fasting glucose, and possibly some cancers.
 Fast metabolizers of caffeine may experience benefits for heart disease, obesity, exercise and more.

 We have an enormous amount of genetic information at our fingertips.
-While not available in some states like New York, a simple 23andMe.com test can give you a wealth of information of how you metabolize certain nutrients, including caffeine.
+While not available in some states like New York, a simple 23andMe.com or GenebyGene.com test can give you a wealth of information of how you metabolize certain nutrients, including caffeine.
+You may have to run the raw data through a 3rd party site like Livewello.com or Promethease.com.

 But what happens if you are a so-called “fast metabolizer” of caffeine (carry two “good” copies of the gene), yet still find yourself extra-sensitive to the stimulating effects of caffeine?